April 18, 2018

 Brodalumab for Moderate to Severe Plaque Psoriasis: Brodalumab (Siliq) is a human interleukin-17 receptor A antagonist approved for treatment of moderate to severe plaque psoriasis in adults who are candidates for systemic therapy or phototherapy and who have failed to respond or have lost response to other systemic therapies.
 In three randomized, placebo-controlled trials, more patients treated with brodalumab compared with placebo had skin that was clear or almost clear of psoriatic lesions.
 Brodalumab carries a black box warning because of an observed risk of suicidal ideation and behavior, and the drug has restricted availability under a Risk Evaluation and Mitigation Strategy (REMS).
 At this time, the role of brodalumab in the treatment of psoriasis has not been established, and its cost is not yet available.

 CHAPTER SUMMARY FROM THE PHARMACOTHERAPY HANDBOOK

 For the chapter in the Wells Handbook, please go to Chapter 17.
 Psoriasis.

 Patients with psoriasis have a lifelong illness that may be very visible and emotionally distressing.
 There is a strong need for empathy and a caring attitude in interactions with these patients.

 Psoriasis is a progressive T-lymphocyte–mediated systemic inflammatory disease that results from a complex interplay between multiple genetic factors and environmental influences.
-Genetic predisposition and precipitating “trigger” factors play a role in the “march of psoriasis.”
-This ...
+Genetic predisposition and precipitating “trigger” factors play a role in the “march of ...